FuelLabs/fuels-rs/docs/src/calling-contracts/tx-policies.md

 3. **Maturity** - Block until which the transaction cannot be included.
 4. **Expiration** - Block after which the transaction cannot be included.
 5. **Max Fee** - The maximum fee payable by this transaction.
-6. **Script Gas Limit** - The maximum amount of gas the transaction may consume for executing its script code.

-When the **Script Gas Limit** is not set, the Rust SDK will estimate the consumed gas in the background and set it as the limit.

 If the **Witness Limit** is not set, the SDK will set it to the size of all witnesses and signatures defined in the transaction builder.